segmentio/golines/README.md

 #### Dry-run mode

-Running the tool with the `--dry-run` flag will show pretty, git-style diffs via an embedded Python script.
+Running the tool with the `--dry-run` flag will show pretty, git-style diffs.

 #### Comment shortening